The Ultimate Guide to Soda Blasting: Everything You Need to Know

 Soda Blasting Media – Sodium Bicarbonate aka "Baking Soda"

-Sodium bicarbonate is considered a softer abrasive blasting media.
 On the MOHS Scale of hardness (1-10), the sodium bicarbonate particles have an average rating of 2.4.
-This is less likely to leave a surface profile on the material you're blasting and makes it a good choice for delicate substrates.
-In addition, Soda will not leave particle residue embedded on the surface profile and is water soluble.
+This is less likely to leave a surface profile on the material being blasting and makes it a good choice for delicate substrates.
+In addition, soda will not leave particle residue embedded on the surface profile and is water soluble.

-However, Soda blasting sodium bicarbonate can act as a natural rust inhibitor and prevent flash rusting.
-It can actually leave a coating on the metal that will inhibit rust for a period of time.
+Soda blasting with sodium bicarbonate can act as a natural rust inhibitor and prevent flash rusting.
+It can actually leave a coating on the metal that will inhibit rust for a period of time which is certainly an added benefit.

 Costs of Soda Blasting

-Soda blasting can be slightly more expensive than other blast media.
-When possible it's best to use equipment that allows you to use a wide variety of abrasives and consider a cheaper abrasive like recycled glass.
+Soda blasting can be more expensive than other blast media.
+When possible, the best practice is to use equipment that allows the use of a wide variety of abrasives and consider a more affordable abrasive like recycled crushed glass.

 Will soda blasting damage plants, grass, or other flora?

-While soda is considered non-toxic and environmentally friendly, you still need to exercise caution when blasting near plant life.
-Best practice is to set up containment and prevent the blast media from contacting the plants.
+While soda is considered non-toxic and environmentally-friendly, you still need to exercise caution when blasting near plant life.
+It is recommended that containment be set up to prevent the blast media from contacting the plants.

 BLOG ARTICLE